Search for Product

 Once your garden tools are cleaned, disinfected, and dried, you should protect them by applying a coat of oil.

-Do not use petroleum-based oil on your garden tools because it can come in contact with your plants and soil.
-Boiled linseed oil, which is made from flaxseed, is a natural alternative that will keep your tools in good shape and your plants healthy.
+Do not use petroleum-based oil on your garden tools, as it can harm your plants and soil.
+Boiled linseed oil, made from flaxseed, is a natural alternative that will keep your tools in good shape and your plants healthy.

-If your tools have wooden handles, sand them with a medium grit sandpaper.
-Then rub a few drops of linseed oil into the wood with a cloth or paper towel.
-This should keep your handles from drying out and cracking.
+If your tools have wooden handles, sand them with a medium-grit sandpaper.
+Then, rub a few drops of linseed oil into the wood with a cloth or paper towel.
+This should prevent the handles from drying out and cracking.

 Also treat the steel portion of your tools with linseed oil by applying the oil, letting it sit for about 15 minutes, and then wiping off the excess.
 This treatment should keep the metal from oxidizing.